groboclown/precision-shell/README.md

 This will cause the shell to ignore SIGINT (2, usually sent by a ctrl-c input), and wait for SIGTERM (15).

+*Note that `dietlibc` does not support this scenario, and will exit with an error if the to-be-ignored signals are received.*

 ### exec

 *Only available in exec-enabled builds.*